Elointz/http-status-check/README.md

   * `excludedHeaders` - An array of headers that you expect not to be returned by the server.
 (For example, for security you may not want the X-Powered-By header to be returned.)
 If any of these headers are present then the check will be considered a failure and reported as such.
   * `followRedirect` - If a URL returns redirect status (300 to 399) then continue to follow any redirects and don't check until an non-300 series status is returned.
 See samplesites.js for use case and further details.
   * `expectedText` - A string or an array of strings or an array of objects.
 If an array of objects then each object should have a string 'text' property and an optional boolean caseSensitive property
+  * `notExpectedText`- A string or an array of strings or an array of objects.
+If an array of objects then each object should have a string 'text' property and an optional boolean caseSensitive property
     * `text` - The text to find on the page
     * `caseSensitive` - true/false to indicate if the comparison should be case sensitive.
 Defaults to false if missing and if expectedText is a string or array of strings.
 * `concurrentRequests` - The number of sites to check at the same time.
 Defaults to 3 if this is missing